Plato and a companion discuss philosophy.

 From The Collected Works Of Plato, Oxford University Press, Fourth Edition, 1953, p.
 520-25.

-On the other hand, a small but significant percentage of us come into the world destined to be same sex attracted instead of opposite sex attracted.
+On the other hand, a small but significant percentage of us, about 5%, come into the world designed by our wise and loving heavenly Father, Matthew 19:12, to be same sex attracted instead of opposite sex attracted.

 According to Jesus, in Matthew 19:12, homosexual people are born that way, “from their mother’s womb” as Jesus phrased it.
 The first class of eunuchs Jesus mentions are those "so born from their mother's womb."
 In other words, they did not make a sinful personal choice to be same sex attracted.
 In ancient times, what we now call gay men and lesbians were sometimes referred to as "born eunuchs."

-Some Christians seem to feel it is their mission in life to use scripture to force everyone else to live and believe as they live and believe.
-They attempt to give Complementarity Theory a veneer of spirituality by assuming it originated in scripture.
+Some Christians spend their lives trying to force the rest of us to live according to their unstudied opinions.
+They attempt to give Complementarity Theory a veneer of spirituality by acting as if it originated in scripture.
 The origin of Complementarity, with all the other beliefs that modern Christians read into Complementarity, is Platonic, not scriptural.